riversafe33/RS-PEDS-MENU/README.md

 The script is already preconfigured, but you can add more peds if you notice any missing in the config.lua.

+4 - Pressing R reloads the weapon and unlocks the ped.

 # ---------------------------------------------------------------- #

 ![1](https://github.com/user-attachments/assets/b3d04819-e4ca-4786-8722-12642eeba047)